-The Cenozoic Era is the last and most recent of the geologic periods.
+The Cenozoic Era is the last and most recent of the geologic eras.
 Its name means “new life” coming from the Greek root kainos, meaning “new,” and zoic, “life.”
 While this new life came to refer to mammals-thus coined The Age of Mammals- this new life could have just as easily been the angiosperm or flowering plants, the insects, the newest fish (teleostei) or modern birds.
 All of these groups, including the mammals, continued to evolve during this present Era.

 During the Cenozoic, mammals evolved from their somewhat insignificant stature during the Mesozoic to include giant species that have gone extinct in modern times.
 While none of the mammals ever reached the size of the dinosaurs, there were some species that dwarfed their modern-day relatives.
 Everyone knows about mammoths, but during the Cenozoic Era some birds stood 7-feet tall.
 There were beavers 7 feet long!
 These creatures were typical of the growth achieved by the “new life” in the early Cenozoic.